Do you know how searchers are finding your business online?

-In case you’ve never tried it, voice searches happen when a smartphone or computer user speaks to the device they are using to search for a particular topic.
+In case you’ve never tried it, voice searches happen when a smartphone or computer user speaks to the device they are using to search for a particular topic or business.

 For instance, if I’m driving home and I want to find a coffee shop, I can’t take my attention away from the road long enough to unlock my screen, open Google search, and type “coffee shop.”
-Instead, I’ll say “Okay, Google, where can I get coffee?”
+Instead, I’ll open voice search and say “where can I get coffee?”

 We’ve explained the difference

-between text search and voice search before as the difference between typing “pizza recipe” on a computer and asking my phone “What’s the best pizza dough recipe?”
+between text search and voice search before as the difference between typing “pizza near me” on a computer and asking my phone “who delivers pizza late at night?”

-- Earlier this year, Northstar Research found that 55 percent of teens use voice search every day
+- Northstar Research found that 55 percent of teens use voice search every day

 This means that voice search optimization should be a part of your local search marketing strategy if you want to attract on the go, nearby customers who are searching for your product or service on their smartphones.